Ngā ratonga Kapua

 What kind of reporting and audit trail functionality exists?

-Will information and records remain easily and quickly discoverable for audits, legal inquiry or release?
+Will your information and records remain easily and quickly discoverable for audits, legal inquiry or release?

-Is the provider able to report easily on the management and use of the records, and provide sufficient information about it?
+Is the provider able to report easily on the management and use of your information and records, and provide sufficient details about this?

 Are the cloud services auditable?